MakinaHQ/makina-core/SPECIFICATIONS.md

 #### Instructions

-Calibers can manage and account for positions by executing authorized instructions, which leverage the [Weiroll](https://github.com/EnsoBuild/enso-weiroll) command-chaining framework.
+Calibers can manage and account for positions by executing authorized instructions, which leverages the [Weiroll](https://github.com/EnsoBuild/enso-weiroll) command-chaining framework.
 A large set of instructions can be pre-approved and registered in a Merkle Tree, whose root is stored in the caliber and used to verify authorization proof.

 Instructions can be of four different types:

 - **ACCOUNTING**: Calculates the current size of a position and updates it in the executing caliber's storage.
 - **MANAGEMENT**: Modifies the size of a position.
 A `MANAGEMENT` instruction is always paired with an `ACCOUNTING` instruction to account for the changes it introduces.
-- **HARVESTING**: Collects rewards earned by Caliber’s open positions from external protocols. `HARVESTING` instructions can collect rewards for multiple positions in a single operation.
-The rewards are moved from the external protocols’ reward distribution contracts to the Caliber contract.
+- **HARVESTING**: Collects rewards earned by Caliber’s open positions from external protocols.
+A single `HARVESTING` instruction can aggregate rewards from multiple positions and transfer them to the Caliber contract.
 - **FLASHLOAN_MANAGEMENT**: Modifies the size of a position in the context of a flash loan, as part of an outer `MANAGEMENT` instruction.
-A `FLASHLOAN_MANAGEMENT` instruction is always associated with a `MANAGEMENT` and an `ACCOUNTING` instructions.
+A `FLASHLOAN_MANAGEMENT` instruction is always associated with a `MANAGEMENT` instruction and can only be executed in its scope.

 Each `Instruction` object includes an `affectedTokens` list which can have various purpose for different instruction types.
 For `HARVESTING` and `FLASHLOAN_MANAGEMENT` instructions, this list is ignored.